 Package Leaflet: Information for the User

-Suavuret 0.15 mg/0.02 mg Tablets
+Suavuret 0.15 mg/0.02 mg tablets

-Read this package leaflet carefully before starting to take this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

 Suavuret is indicated to prevent pregnancy.

-General Considerations
+General considerations

 Do not take Suavuret

-Warnings and Precautions
+Warnings and precautions

-When to consult your doctor?
-Seek urgent medical assistance
+When should you consult your doctor?
+Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see "How to recognize a blood clot". |
+To get a description of the symptoms of these serious side effects, see "How to recognize a blood clot". |

 Before starting treatment with Suavuret

-Inform your doctor if you suffer from any of the following conditions
+Tell your doctor if you suffer from any of the following conditions.

-Once treatment with Suavuret has started
+Once you have started treatment with Suavuret

 Contact your doctor as soon as possible in the following cases:

-For a description of the symptoms of these serious adverse effects, see "How to recognize a blood clot".
+To get a description of the symptoms of these serious side effects, see "How to recognize a blood clot".

-The use of a combined hormonal contraceptive like Suavuret increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like Suavuret increases your risk of suffering from a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious lasting effects or, very rarely, they can be fatal.

 HOW TO RECOGNIZE A BLOOD CLOT

-Seek urgent medical assistance if you notice any of the following signs or symptoms.
+Seek urgent medical attention if you notice any of the following signs or symptoms.

-Do you experience any of these signs? | What may you be suffering from? |
+Are you experiencing any of these signs? | What might you be suffering from? |

 | Deep vein thrombosis |

-If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a milder condition like a common cold. | Pulmonary embolism |
+If you are not sure, consult a doctor, as some of these symptoms such as cough or shortness of breath can be confused with a milder condition such as a respiratory infection (e.g. a "common cold"). | Pulmonary embolism |

 Symptoms that occur more frequently in one eye: